 Schools vary in their criteria for grouping children.
-When grouping children of five and six years old, it is important to bear in mind that they will be at very different levels of development and will therefore require different levels of challenge.
-Some schools find an advantage in having mixed-ability groups comprising pairs of children working at slightly different levels; others group together children who are working at a similar level.
+When grouping children of eight and nine years old, it is important to bear in mind that they will be at different levels of development and will therefore require different levels of challenge.
+Some schools find an advantage in having mixed ability groups comprising pairs of children working at slightly different levels; others group together children who are working at a similar level.